visdesignlab/Sanguine/backend/README.md

       -F "role=WR"
     ```

+- Name: `/api/state_unids`
+  - Allowed Methods: `GET`
+  - Parameters:
+    `state_name`: The name of the state object.
+  - Description: Returns the owner of the workspace and all users with permissions.
+For users that are not the owner, this route returns their access level as 'RE' or 'WR'.
+  - Example:
+    ```
+    curl -X POST '127.0.0.1:8000/api/share_state' \
+      -F "state_name=example_state"
+    ```

 ## Data Dictionary

 For Sanguine to work as expected, the application expects data in a specific format.
 See [data_dictionary.csv](api/data_dictionary.csv) for column descriptions.
 We required the following columns: